 I think you will agree with me when I say:

-With this DD-WRT guide you’ll be increasing your wireless range, data transfer rates, creating NAS solutions and so much more in no-time at all.
+With this DD-WRT guide you’ll be increasing your wireless range, data transfer rates, creating NAS solutions, setting up a VPN Service, and so much more in no-time at all.
 Some of these, you can even implement without having DD-WRT.

 Don’t have the time to read all of this today?
 I’d recommend at least reading the introduction so you can find out what this “DD-WRT” business is all about.
 However, you can also bookmark this page, or better yet, we can email it to you as an ebook.